Supermarket: Grocery stores become supermarkets

-Other established American grocery chains in the 1930s, such as Kroger and Safeway Inc. at first resisted Cullen's idea, but were eventually were forced to build their own supermarkets as the economy sank into the Great Depression.
-American consumers became extraordinarily price-sensitive at a level never experienced before.
-Kroger took the idea one step further and pioneered the first supermarket surrounded on all four sides by a parking lot.
-Once the large chains joined the supermarket trend, the new retail format swept across the nation like a wildfire.
+Once the large chains joined the supermarket trend, the new retail format exploded across the country like a wildfire.
 The number of American supermarkets almost tripled from 1,200 in 32 states in 1936 to over 3,000 in 47 states in 1937.
+It was well over 15,000 by 1950.
 One sign of the supermarket format's success in slashing labor costs, overhead, and food prices was that the percentage of disposable income spent by American consumers on food plunged "from 21 percent in 1930 to 16 percent in 1940".
 The modern era of "cheap food" had begun.

 As large chain stores began to dominate the American grocery landscape with their low overhead and low prices (while crushing numerous independent small stores along the way), a backlash to this radical alteration of food distribution infrastructure appeared in the form of numerous anti-chain campaigns.
 The idea of "monopsony", proposed by Cambridge economist Joan Robinson in 1933, that a single buyer could outmaneuver a market of multiple sellers, became a strong anti-chain rhetorical device.
 With public backlash came political pressure to even the playing field for smaller vendors lacking the luxury of economies of scale.
 In 1936, the Robinson-Patman Act was implemented as a way of preventing such large chains from using their buying power to reap advantages over small stores, although the act was not well enforced and did not have much impact on such chains.